Choosing the Right Surveying Data Collectors: Top Models Reviewed

 4. Trimble TSC7 Data Controller ($3,300.00)

-The Trimble TSC7 Data Controller uses a 64-bit quad-core processor with 8 GB RAM to manage tough model tasks.
+The Trimble TSC7 Data Controller uses a 64-bit quad-core processor with 8 GB of RAM to handle demanding modeling tasks.
 This trusted manufacturer’s best model is available.
 It has a bright 7-inch multi-touch screen and a backlit full-sized keypad.

 Features: